UN team says 32 babies are among scores of critically ill patients stranded in Gaza’s main hospital

 STRIKES IN THE NORTH AND SOUTH

 “The scenes were horrifying.
 Corpses of women and children were on the ground.
-Others were screaming for help,” Ahmed Radwan, who was among the wounded, said by phone.
+Others were screaming for help,” Radwan said by phone.
 AP photos from a local hospital showed more than 20 bodies wrapped in bloodstained sheets.

 The Israeli military, which has repeatedly called on Palestinians to leave northern Gaza, said only that its troops were active in the area “with the aim of hitting terrorists.”
-It rarely comments on individual strikes.
+It rarely comments on individual strikes, saying only that it targets Hamas while trying to minimize civilian harm.

-Heavy clashes were reported in the Jabaliya camp overnight into Sunday.
-“There was the constant sound of fire, gunfire and tank shelling,” Yassin Sharif, who is sheltering in a U.N.-run hospital in the camp, said by phone.
-“It was another night of horror.”

 In southern Gaza, an Israeli airstrike hit a residential building near the town of Khan Younis on Saturday, killing at least 26 Palestinians, according to a doctor at the hospital where the bodies were taken.